-Divide readers into groups that have as many members as there are characters in the illustration.
+Divide readers into groups that have as many members as there are characters in the illustrations.

-Distribute a copy of an illustration from I Lost My Tooth! or Who is the Mystery Reader? to each group.
+Distribute a copy of an illustration from the selected Unlimited Squirrels book to each group.
 Have the group study the picture and discuss what they think happened immediately before and after the moment shown in the image.

-After giving kids time to plan, have groups improvise a scene that would "bookend" the action in the illustration.
-Have students consider what happened in the story that led up to the moment shown and consider what happens immediately following this image.
-Next, have each group "freeze" in the middle of their scene, imitating the action in the image.
+After giving kids time to plan, have groups improvise a scene that would "bookend" the action in their illustration.
+Have students act out what they think happened in the story that led up to the moment shown in their illustration and what they think will happen immediately after.
+Have each group "freeze" for a moment in the middle of the scene, when they recreate the action from the illustration.

-After each group performs their scene, read I Lost My Tooth! or Who is the Mystery Reader? and have readers explore the importance of illustrations.
+After each group performs their scene, read the chosen Unlimited Squirrels book and have readers discuss the importance of illustrations.
 How would the story be different without the art?
 In what ways does it enhance the story?
-What "Easter eggs" (hidden elements) can they find?
+What "Easter eggs" (hidden elements) can they find in the art?

-Post-Reading Activity someBody/wanted/but/so Chart
+Post-Reading Activity

+SOMEBODY/WANTED/BUT/SO CHART

-Use a graphic organizer to help readers identify basic literary elements, as well as major plot points, of I Lost My Tooth! or Who is the Mystery Reader?
+Use a graphic organizer to help readers identify basic literary elements, as well as major plot points, of one of the books in the Unlimited Squirrels series.